madebybo/mr.bo-co/site/content/work/yieldmo-360-video.md

 ---
 title: 360 video
-subtitle: A new take on 360 video
+subtitle: "Cross-platform virtual reality: a new take on 360 video, a step closer to reality."
 code: panorama
 type: work
 images: